 Counting the balls that passed by in your LEGO GBC can be very usefull and interesting.
 So if you also want to count the amount of balls that have passed by in your gbc you can use, of course, a LEGO Mindstorms or you can use your Android smartphone.
-Two easy and efficient ways are explained on this page.
-A third way is to use a mechanical GBC counter module like the one Nico made.
+A couple of easy and efficient ways are explained on this page.

 1. Using LEGO Mindstorms NXT & EV3

 First of all we will explain the counting by using the LEGO Mindstorms.
 In particularly the LEGO Mindstorms NXT and EV3 but it actually doesn’t matter.
 To begin you only need the LEGO Lightsensor and the LEGO Mindstorms brick.
 Below you can see approximately my program that we have used in LEGO GBC 4, 5, 7 and 8 for the NXT.
 The program shows the basics of counting balls but you can of course expand it yourself.
 The EV3 program is made by Heino Teucher.

 Download here the LEGO NXT and EV3 program:

 2. Using Android smartphone